Life Values and Principles

 Generosity

-Giving time, resources, and support to others without expecting anything in return.
+Generosity is giving your time, resources, or support to others without expecting anything in return.

 Humility

-Recognizing personal strengths and weaknesses while staying open to learning.
+Humility is recognizing your strengths and weaknesses while remaining open to learning and growth.

 Adventure